abelardopardo/ontask_b/docs_src/Using/table.rst

 Once a view is created, the following operations are available:

-Edit
+|fa-pencil| Edit
-  Click in the view name to edit its elements (name, description, set of columns to show and row filter)
+  Edit the elements in the view (name, description, set of columns to show and row filter)

 |fa-eye| Show
   Show the subset of the table selected by the view